Tuesday, 18 August 2026 MUMBAI EDITION LIVE

 Byculla, Nagpada and Grant Road: the quiet heavyweights

-Serious eaters often skip the tourist trail and head to these central pockets, where the food is unfussy and the flavours are big.
+Serious eaters often skip the tourist trail for these central pockets, where the food is unfussy and the flavours are big.

 How to order like you mean it

-Mughlai menus can be overwhelming.
-Here’s a shortlist that rarely disappoints:
+Mughlai menus can overwhelm.
+Here is a shortlist that rarely disappoints:

 Eating during Ramzan